Akshaya2302/Daily-C-program/README.md

 30th nov
 i have learnt about conditonal statements and then i wrote a code on finding a day using switch statement.
 My 2nd code is product of all the digits in a given number i got the logic correctly but i have missed some while loop conditions and then i just corrected myself........
+1st dec
+today i have practised 3 programs
+1st = printing odd and even numbers using while loop 2nd = reverse of digits not just 2 digits
+3rd = sum and product using forloop